sdmx-twg/vtl/v2.1/docs/user_manual/types.rst

    operand :: measure name <string>

-   means that the name of a *string* Measure must be specified and not a string sub- expression [28]_.
+   means that the name of a *string* Measure must be specified and not a string sub-expression [27]_.
 If the name keyword is omitted the sub-expression is allowed.

 -  The symbol **<** scalar type **>** means that the preceding type is